zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 | Field Name                         | Description              |
 | ---------------------------------- | ------------------------ |
 | `ExtraMachineConfig.InheritPreserveId` | When set to any value, copies the input item's flavor (e.g. the "Blueberry" part of "Blueberry Wine") into the output item.|

+NOTE: Version 1.0.0 also supports this functionality via setting the `PreserveId` field to `"INHERIT"`.
+This is not recommended however since it would lead to weird results if this mod's not installed.

 #### Example